Boobesh06/FACE-RECOGNITION-SYSTEM/README.md

 about face recognition
 Face recognition is a method for locating or authenticating the face in digital photographs or video frames.
 A human can easily and rapidly recognise the faces.
 For us, it is a simple task, but for a computer, it is challenging.
 There are many difficulties, including low resolution, occlusion, different lighting conditions, etc. These elements have a significant impact on how accurately the computer can identify faces.
 The distinction between face detection and face recognition must first be understood.

+#APP GUI
+Home Page
+Add a User
+Add the user you want to train a classifier for

+Capture Data and Train Classifier
+Capture Data From the face then train the classifier

+Users List
+List of all the users

+Recognition
+A webcam window will popup and start recognition proccess